CS2103JAN2017-W14-B2/main/docs/UserGuide.md

 > * _taskboss.xml_ updates itself automatically after the user enters any command that changes the data.
 > * TaskBoss loads data from the last specified filepath every time it is re-loaded.

-### 3.18.
+### 3.17.
 Exiting the program : `exit / x`

-Exits the program.<br>
+Exits the program<br>
 Format: `exit`

 ## 4. FAQ

 **_Q: How do I save my task data in TaskBoss?_** <br>
-TaskBoss saves your data to ‘data/taskboss.xml’ by default whenever your task list is updated.
+TaskBoss saves your data to ‘taskboss.xml’ in your home folder by default whenever your task list is updated.
 There is no need to save manually.
 You can also change the storage location using the `save` command.

 **_Q: How do I transfer my data to another computer?_** <br>
 A: Download TaskBoss in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous TaskBoss.